noumanzia123/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 ## Overview of Physical Design flow
 In ASIC design flow, PnR is the core which consists of several steps.
 Below are the stages and the respective tools used by OpenLANE:

-* **Synthesis:** Generates gate-level netlist, performs cell mapping and pre-layout STA.
+* **Synthesis:** Generates gate-level netlist, performs cell mapping, and pre-layout STA. <br/>
 Input: RTL design, Library (standard cells and macros), constraints (design goals, expected timing behavior, environment)
 * **Floorplanning:** During this step some major decisions are taken like how to partition the system into the subsystems and blocks, how to arrange the blocks on the chip, where to allocate the stdcells, macros, memory, etc.
 During floorplanning the IO cell and power planning takes place. <br/>
 * **Placement:** Placement steps decide the location of stdcells in the design.
 In this step, the wire length is estimated and therefore placement takes place considering the estimated wire lengths. <br/>